 Maestro Riccardo Muti, who made the announcement along with CSO president Jeff Alexander, returns for his ninth season as music director and leads 10 weeks of subscription concerts.
 Helen Zell, the Association’s board chair, also announced that Muti accepted an invitation to extend his contract through the 2021/2 season.
 Muti became the orchestra’s 10th music director in 2010.

-The season opens with Muti leading Shostakovich’s Symphony No. 13 in B-flat Major, Op.
-113 (Babi Yar), which sets to music five poems about the massacre of Jews in Kiev during World War II.
-Other season highlights with Muti include performance of Mozart’s Requiem, Verdi’s Requiem, and Verdi’s Aida.
+The season opens with Muti leading Shostakovich‘s Symphony No. 13 in B-flat Major, Op.
+113 (Babi Yar), which sets to music five poems about the massacre of Jews in Kyiv during World War II.
+Other season highlights with Muti include performances of Mozart’s Requiem, Verdi’s Requiem, and Verdi’s Aida.

 Guest conductor Marin Alsop leads the orchestra in a program of works written during times of war, including pieces by Frank Bridge, Aaron Copland, Prokofiev, and a new work by Bruno Mantovani commissioned by the CSO and the Pritzker Military Foundation.

-Daniel Barenboim, who served as the CSO’s music director from 1991-2006, conducts the orchestra for the first time since 2006 in November 2018.
+Daniel Barenboim, who served as the CSO’s music director from 1991 to 2006, conducts the orchestra for the first time since 2006 in November 2018.
 He will also lead the West-Eastern Divan Orchestra, which he founded, in a performance at Symphony Center that month.

 Other esteemed guest conductors to return to Symphony Center this season include Bernard Haitink, who leads performances of Bruckner’s Symphony No. 6 and Beethoven’s Second Piano Concerto, and Michael Tilson Thomas, who will conduct an all-Russian program with works by Stravinsky, Tchaikovsky, and Prokofiev.